jboss-mobile/unified-push-helloworld/cordova/README.md

 Build and Deploy the HelloWorld
 -------------------------------

+## iOS
+For iOS you'll need a valid provisioning profile as you will need to test on device (push notification not available on simulator)
+Replace the bundleId with your bundleId (the one associated of your certificate), by editing the config.xml in the root of this project change the id attribute of the `widget` node.
+After that run a `Cordova platform rm ios` followed by `Cordova platform add ios` to change the Xcode project template.

+If you want to change your bundleId later on, you will still have to run a `Cordova platform rm ios` followed by `Cordova platform add ios` to change the Xcode project template.

 ## Change Push Configuration

 In www/js/index.js find the pushConfig and change the server url to your OpenShift instance alias and variant/secret: